stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

     - Create static properties to define the eight commonly used colors for easy access.
     - In your main method, make two Color-typed variables.
 Use a constructor to create a color instance and use a static property for the other.
 Display each of their red, green, and blue channel values.

+- [x] Project 3 - The Card
+  - Each card has a color (red, green, blue, yellow) and a rank (the numbers 1 through 10, followed by the symbols $, %, ^, and &).
+Create a class to represent a card of this nature.
+  - Objectives:
+    - Define enumerations for card colors and card ranks.
+    - Define a Card class to represent a card with a color and a rank, as described above.
+    - Add properties or methods that tell you if a card is a number or symbol card (the equivalent of a face card).
+    - Create a main method that will create a card instance for the whole deck (every color with every rank) and display each (for example, “The Red Ampersand” and “The Blue Seven”).

 ### From ChatGPT